Robin Rayne a Storyteller Chasing Rainbows

 “I am sorry I am getting so emotional …” said Robin.
 I was thrilled that a camera club saw Robin’s heart and how this motivated him to make stories about special needs.

-If something moves your heart to tears or great laughter, that is a good indicator of your passion.
+If something moves your heart to tears or great laughter, that indicates your passion.

 One major stumbling block for many of us is thinking that we need ONE passion.
 Most of us wear multiple hats during the day; we are a spouse, a father, a co-worker, a friend, a photographer, and so on.
-You can have many passions that you pursue.
+You can pursue many passions.

 One of the keys to understanding my passion for me was to realize that people moved my heart.
 My wife moves my heart more than anyone.
 He cares so much for people and surprises them that he inspires me to be more intentional with others.

-One thing that gets in the way for me regularly is overthinking it.
-I want to have everything thought out so that things will go well when I do act.
+One thing that gets in the way of me regularly is overthinking it.
+I want to think everything out so things will go well when I act.
 I wouldn’t say I like being embarrassed.

 Robin and I share a passion for telling people’s stories.
-What was interesting to hear from the questions people were asking Robin is that many of them also want to tell stories.
+What was interesting to hear from the questions people were asking Robin is that many also want to tell stories.

 The problem is their fear of rejection from people.
 “How do you get people to let you take their photo?” was a question asked by many Robin.

 Robin said, “Before showing the rainbow, you must go through the storm.”
-Robin reminded them that there is always some conflict in storytelling, and covering such a conflict means we as storytellers must become vulnerable.
-We must be transparent with the subjects if we expect them to be okay with us.
+Robin reminded them there is always some conflict in storytelling, and covering such a conflict means we, as storytellers, must become vulnerable.
+We must be transparent with the subjects if we expect them to be OK with us.

-Robin told everyone that he leaves his camera in the car and often spends time talking and getting to know the subject first.
-Then he asks if it is OK to share their story and take some pictures/videos.
+Robin told everyone that he lOKs his camera in the car and often spends time talking and getting to know the subject first.
+Then he asks if sharinOKtheir story and taking some pictures/videos is OK.

 Robin asked another rhetorical question, “Whose responsibility is it for the special needs people?”

 Robin has a special needs son, and only recently, after some 33 years of taking care of Chris, has his son moved out with the help of some community resources to an apartment.
-What motivated Robin to advocate for Chris realized his son would outlive him.
+What motivated Robin to advocate for Chris was that his son would outlive him.

 Not everyone with a special needs child can take care of them.
 They don’t have the resources and often lack the skills experts can give their children.

 If you are around Robin for a very long, you will hear him say their story needs to be told, and I have to describe it.
-The words were never spoken, but always there are, “If not me, then who will tell the story?”
+The words were never spoken but always, “If not me, then who will tell the story?”

 You may already know your passion.
 I have the privilege to work with Chick-fil-A as one of my clients.
 This past Friday, they rolled out their redefined core values.